Mar.'20--present Research Fellow, Hearing Sciences, Division of Clinical Neuroscience, School of Medicine, University of Nottingham.

 Sept.
 '79--Feb.
 '83 Research Scholar in Institute of Physiology, Glasgow University.

 Project on histochemistry of the rodent cerebral cortex.

-He was a full time lecturer in Biomedical Sciences at the University of Aberdeen for six years during which he was a course organiser for the second year histology course which had over 160 science students and the course organiser for the final year of the fourth year course in BSc (hons) anatomy.
+He was a full time lecturer in Biomedical Sciences at the University of Aberdeen for six years during which he was a course organiser for the second year histology course and the course organiser for the final year of the fourth year course in BSc (hons) anatomy.
 He also taught medical students in their preclinical years.

 Experience of Licenced procedures in animals

 He has been involved in animal experimentation since obtaining a Personal Licence in 1977.He has held a Home Office Project Licence from 1990 - 1996 and currently holds a Project Licence for guinea pig research.